 There is always hope for those that turn from their wickedness.
-It is usually when a people face hard times that they realize they cannot handle them without God and turn towards Him in obedience.
-It is possible to be blessed by God because of obedience to His commandments, rather than be cursed.
-Hopefully, people as individuals, and eventually as a nation, will see their wickedness and turn from it.
+When people face hard times, they usually realize they cannot handle them without God and turn toward Him in obedience.

+It is possible to be blessed by God because of obedience to His commandments rather than be cursed.
+Hopefully, people, and eventually as a nation, will see their wickedness and turn from it.